Prag8855/aab/content/guides/permanent-residence.md

 1. **The [[eID]] activation code**
     This letter arrives first.
 Save it for later.
 You need it to [activate the eID function](#activate-your-eid) of your permanent residence card.
 2. **Your permanent residence card**
-    Around 2 weeks later, you receive your permanent residence card, or an invitation to collect it at the *Ausländerbehörde*.[^24] If you did not pay the fee, you must pay it during your *Ausländerbehörde* visit.
-The fee is [tax-deductible](/glossary/steuerlich%20absetzbar), so keep the receipt.
+    2 to 6 weeks later, you receive your permanent residence card, or an invitation to collect it at the *Ausländerbehörde*.[^24] If you did not pay the fee, you must pay it during your *Ausländerbehörde* visit.[^33] The fee is [tax-deductible](/glossary/steuerlich%20absetzbar), so keep the receipt.

 Check if the information on your permanent residence card is correct.
 The *Ausländerbehörde* sometimes makes mistakes.